Population protocols with unreliable communication: Introduction

-In the present paper we study the expressive power of various models with interacting constant-storage agents when unreliability of communication is introduced.
 We consider the expressive power in the context of computing predicates by protocols with eventual convergence of individual opinions.
-We show that under very general conditions the expressive power of unreliable protocols coincides with the expressive power of immediate observation population protocols.
-Immediate observation population protocols provide a model that inherently tolerates unreliability and is considered a relatively weak model in the fully reliable case.
+We show that under very general conditions the expressive power of protocols with unreliable communication coincides with the expressive power of immediate observation population protocols.
+Immediate observation population protocols, modelling interactions where an agent can observe the state of another one without the observee noticing, provide a model that inherently tolerates unreliability and is considered a relatively weak model in the fully reliable case.
 This model also has other nice properties, such as relatively low complexity ($\mathbf{PSPACE}$-complete) of verification tasks \cite{esparza2019parameterized}.
-Our results hold under any definition of fairness satisfying two general assumptions (see definition~\ref{definition:execution}).
+Our results hold under any definition of fairness satisfying two general assumptions (see Definition~\ref{definition:execution}), including all the usually used versions of fairness.

-We prove it by observing a general structural property shared by all unreliable protocols.
-Informally speaking, unreliable protocols have some special fair executions which can be extended by adding an additional agent with the same initial and final state as a chosen existing one.
+We prove it by observing a general structural property shared by all protocols with unreliable communication.
+Informally speaking, protocols with unreliable communication have some special fair executions which can be extended by adding an additional agent with the same initial and final state as a chosen existing one.
 This property is similar to the copycat arguments used, for example, for proving the exact expressive power of immediate observation protocols.
-However, in the immediate observation case the corresponding property is almost self-evident once defined.
-Proving it for a general notion of unreliable protocols (including, for instance, unreliable broadcast protocols) requires careful analysis.
+The usual structure of the copycat arguments includes a proof that we can pick an agent in an execution and add another agent (copycat) which will repeat all the state transitions of the chosen one.
+In the immediate observation case the corresponding property is almost self-evident once defined.
+A slightly stronger but still straightforward argument is needed in the case of reconfigurable broadcast networks \cite{BertrandBM19}.
+The latter model is equivalent to unreliable broadcast networks; a sender broadcasts a message and changes the local state, and an arbitrary set of receivers react to the message (immediately).
+However, unlike all the previous uses of the copycat-like arguments in the context of population protocols and similar models, proving the necessary copycat-like property for a general notion of protocols with unreliable communication (sufficient to handle assymetry of message loss where loss for sender requires loss for receiver) requires careful analysis using different techniques.

+Note that although the natural way to design population protocols for our setting involves the use of immediate observation population protocols, we still need to rule out additional opportunities arising from the fact that eventually a two-agent interaction with both agents correctly updated will happen.
+However, in contrast to self-stabilising protocols \cite{DBLP:journals/cacm/Dijkstra74,journals/taas/AngluinAFJ08}, the protocols cannot rely on the message loss being absent for an arbitrarily long time.